This step only applies to non-EU/EEA citizens

 If you are from an EU country, an EEA-country or Switzerland, you are not required to pay tuition fees for the master's programmes and should go to step 6.

 Tuition fees for non-EU/EEA citizens

-The United Kingdom has decided to leave the EU on 29 March 2019.
+The United Kingdom has decided to leave the EU.
 We do not yet know how this will impact the education sector, and in particular, tuition fee payments for UK citizens studying in Denmark.

 For information on the current state of negations between the EU and the UK as well the status of UK students, please consult the website of the Danish Ministry of Foreign Affairs.

 A limited number of Danish state tuition fee waivers and scholarships are offered for selected master’s programmes to highly talented students who come from countries outside of the EU/EEA and are required to pay tuition fees at Roskilde University.

 The tuition fee waivers and scholarships are only distributed once a year for the September entry.
 The tuition fee waiver and scholarship has a maximum length of 22 months for programmes that start in September.
 The scholarship amounts to DKK 7,800 per month, and is meant to cover living expenses in Denmark.

 Tuition fee waiver and scholarship students must follow the study plan and not be delayed in their studies in order to maintain the tuition fee waiver and scholarship.

 In order to be eligible to apply for a tuition fee waiver and scholarship, you must be a non-EU/EEA citizen that is required to pay tuition fees and apply to one of the master’s programmes that offer scholarships.